Lebanese falafel recipe with chickpeas is an easy and delicious famous dish in Lebanon and all the middle east area.

-The Best Lebanese Falafel Recipe With Chickpeas
+The Best Authentic Lebanese Falafel Recipe

-Falafel is crispy from outside and so soft from inside; it is delicious and full of fresh herbs.
+This authentic falafel recipe is crispy from outside and so soft from inside; it is delicious and full of fresh herbs.
 The only thing that takes time in making this falafel recipe is soaking chickpeas, once it is softened everything comes together in no time.
-Falafel freezes so well; I make a big amount of this recipe and divide it into batches then freeze it.

 Baked Falafel Or Fried Falafel?